kusoroadeolu/QuickStart/README.md

   hint: run `quickstart ls` to see available services
 ```

-Use `-v` flag for full stack traces when debugging.
+Use `-v, --verbose` flags for full stack traces when debugging.

 ## Examples